MQM not joining govt: Sattar

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 KARACHI: MQM-P leader Dr Farooq Sattar said their party had decided not to join the government.
-“It was not dhandli [rigging] – it was dhandla [major rigging],” said the MQM leader.
+“It was not dhandli [rigging] – it was dhandla [major rigging],” he said.
 “The MQM’s mandate was snatched and stolen.
 The elections were marred by the worst kind of rigging.”
 He said that the party’s requests for vote recount were rejected.
 “Elections should be held again in the areas where we had been made to lose intentionally,” he said.

 KARACHI: MQM-P leader Dr Farooq Sattar said their party had decided not to join the government.
-“It was not dhandli [rigging] – it was dhandla [major rigging],” said the MQM leader.
+“It was not dhandli [rigging] – it was dhandla [major rigging],” he said.
 “The MQM’s mandate was snatched and stolen.
 The elections were marred by the worst kind of rigging.”
 He said that the party’s requests for vote recount were rejected.
 “Elections should be held again in the areas where we had been made to lose intentionally,” he said.

 Comments